opencitations/heritrace/user_testing/packages/technician/README.md

 1. Run `start.sh` (Linux/Mac) or `start.bat` (Windows).
 This will download the necessary Docker images and start the application.
 2. Wait for the script to confirm that the services are ready.
 This may take a minute or two on the first run.
-3. Open your browser at https://localhost:5000.
+3. Open your browser at http://localhost:5000.
-4. You may need to accept a self-signed certificate warning in your browser.
-This is expected and safe for this testing environment.
-5. Follow the testing protocol instructions below.
+4. Follow the testing protocol instructions below.
-6. When finished, run `stop.sh` or `stop.bat` to shut down all services.
+5. When finished, run `stop.sh` or `stop.bat` to shut down all services.

 ## Configuration Files